 The revisions to the Clergy Pension Plan and related benefits, adopted by the CPF Board of Trustees in December, are scheduled to go into effect January 1, 2018.
 They maintain the overall value of benefits provided today while offering greater flexibility, consistency, and simplicity.
 They are designed to recognize emerging types of ministry and to address the needs of interim ministers, bi-vocational priests, part-time clergy, and clergy who experience longer breaks in service.
 Conforming changes were made to the other pension plans we administer.
 You can view details here.

 Please note that if you are currently retired these revisions will not change your monthly pension check and may increase certain other benefits that you receive.

 General Convention Resolution 2015-A181 asked us to study compensation and the cost of benefits for clergy and lay employees in the dioceses of Province IX, the Diocese of Haiti, the Episcopal Church in Cuba, and Covenant Partners.
 Over the past several years, we have been studying the adequacy of benefits outside the United States and have visited many dioceses around the world to better understand their expectations and needs.
 We are currently working with an outside consulting firm, Willis Towers Watson, and with the bishops and lay leaders in the named dioceses to update our research.
 This study, which has been expanded to include the dioceses of Micronesia, Taiwan, the British Virgin Islands, and the U.S. Virgin Islands, will compare clergy and lay employee compensation and benefits data against their respective national averages to give us a sense of the adequacy of our offering.
-We look forward to sharing our findings in the coming year.
+We look forward to sharing our findings in 2018.

 In future issues of Perspective we will share more of our preparation and plans for the 79th General Convention of the Episcopal Church.